1Jayso/1Jayso/README.md

 ### Glad to see you here! &nbsp; ![](https://visitor-badge.glitch.me/badge?page_id=1Jayso.1Jayso)

 I am an avid learner who is always looking for ways to grow and to better serve the world.
 I am passionate about using programming to solve complex problems.
-I work as a DevOps Engineer but I love programming.
+I work as a DevOps Engineer and I love programming.
 I am looking to help make this world a better palce with one commit at time.

 **Talking about Personal Stuffs:**